SalvadorAssumpcao/DataScienceGettingAndCleaningData/CodeBook.md

         walkingdownstairs
         walkingupstairs

-- features
+- *features*

-    Averages of the corresponding features in the original data, for each combination subjectid/ activity
+    Our features are averages of the corresponding features in the original data, for each combination subjectid/activity

     The original features were normalized in the [-1, 1] interval, and therefore unitless

     The final data features, being averages, will also have values in the [-1, 1] interval, but no futher normalization has been done

     The complete list of all 66 feature names is below.
-The abbreviations used in the final feature names are explained at the end of the file
+An explanation of the abbreviations used in the final feature names follows

         tBodyAccMeanX
         tBodyAccMeanY
         tBodyAccMeanZ
         tBodyAccStdX
         tBodyAccStdY
         tBodyAccStdZ
         tGravityAccMeanX
         tGravityAccMeanY
         tGravityAccMeanZ
         tGravityAccStdX
         tGravityAccStdY
         tGravityAccStdZ
         tBodyAccJerkMeanX
         tBodyAccJerkMeanY
         tBodyAccJerkMeanZ
         tBodyAccJerkStdX
         tBodyAccJerkStdY
         tBodyAccJerkStdZ
         tBodyGyroMeanX
         tBodyGyroMeanY
         tBodyGyroMeanZ
         tBodyGyroStdX
         tBodyGyroStdY
         tBodyGyroStdZ
         tBodyGyroJerkMeanX
         tBodyGyroJerkMeanY
         tBodyGyroJerkMeanZ
         tBodyGyroJerkStdX
         tBodyGyroJerkStdY
         tBodyGyroJerkStdZ
         tBodyAccMagMean
         tBodyAccMagStd
         tGravityAccMagMean
         tGravityAccMagStd
         tBodyAccJerkMagMean
         tBodyAccJerkMagStd
         tBodyGyroMagMean
         tBodyGyroMagStd
         tBodyGyroJerkMagMean
         tBodyGyroJerkMagStd
         fBodyAccMeanX
         fBodyAccMeanY
         fBodyAccMeanZ
         fBodyAccStdX
         fBodyAccStdY
         fBodyAccStdZ
         fBodyAccJerkMeanX
         fBodyAccJerkMeanY
         fBodyAccJerkMeanZ
         fBodyAccJerkStdX
         fBodyAccJerkStdY
         fBodyAccJerkStdZ
         fBodyGyroMeanX
         fBodyGyroMeanY
         fBodyGyroMeanZ
         fBodyGyroStdX
         fBodyGyroStdY
         fBodyGyroStdZ
         fBodyAccMagMean
         fBodyAccMagStd
         fBodyBodyAccJerkMagMean
         fBodyBodyAccJerkMagStd
         fBodyBodyGyroMagMean
         fBodyBodyGyroMagStd
         fBodyBodyGyroJerkMagMean
         fBodyBodyGyroJerkMagStd

     Final data feature names are composed of abbreviations that identify the defining characteristics of each feature:
     1. "t" or "f" in the first character, for time and frequency domain features, respectively
     2. "Body" vs "Gravity" to distinguish - especially in linear acceleration features - body motion vs gravity components
     3. "Acc", "AccJerk", "Gyro", "GyroJerk" to identify respectively: linear acceleration, its derivative in time, angular velocity and its derivative in time
     4. "Mean" or "Std" to identify mean or standard deviation
     5. "X", "Y", "Z" or "Mag" to identify features calculated along the X, Y, Z axis or Euclidian magnitudes respectively